ALPA LITERATURE AVAILABLE

 SCHNEIDER CENTER FILTERS: Chart

-ALPA has become my preferred medium format system in the digital age due to its precision, durability, lightweight design, and versatility.
-It performs admirably in studio settings with a digital back and in outdoor landscapes with film or digital capture.
+ALPA is my preferred medium format technical camera system in the digital age for its precision, durability, lightweight design, and versatility.
+It excels in both studio settings with a digital back and outdoor landscapes using film or digital capture.
+Its seamless integration with my Hasselblad system made it the perfect choice for me.

 Considering the expenses associated with digital backs, lenses, and other accessories, the ALPA system is undoubtedly a high-end investment.
 Even in the secondary market, ALPA equipment commands significant prices, with certain lenses being particularly rare and challenging to find.
 Nonetheless, transitioning to the ALPA system was the ideal choice for me, as I was transitioning from primarily using Hasselblad and 4×5″ film cameras to medium format digital.
-I started with my first ALPA body, the MAX, in 2012, and I have no regrets and would gladly reinvest in the ALPA system if faced with the same circumstances.
+I started with my first ALPA body, the MAX, almost 15 years ago, and I have no regrets and would gladly reinvest in the ALPA system if faced with the same circumstances.

 ALPA MODULAR SYSTEM